pmean/build-website/text/05/Moments.md

 **[StATS]: Expected value and moments (July 29, 2005)**. [](../category/ProbabilityConcepts.html)

 Someone asked me what a statistical moment is.
-That\'s a rather technical term and is not needed except in rather theoretical and mathematical discussions.
+That's a rather technical term and is not needed except in rather theoretical and mathematical discussions.
 But it is still worth defining.
 First, though, let me review what an expected value is: